Assault on doctor: Delta CP vows to bring erring police officer to book

 By Ochuko Akuopha,ASABA

-DELTA State Commissioner of Police, Mr. Wale Abass has vowed to bring a mobile police officer who assaulted a female corps medical doctor serving at Ogwashi-Uku General Hospital, Aniocha South Local Government Area, Delta State.
+DELTA State Commissioner of Police, Mr Wale Abass, has promised to bring a mobile police officer, who assaulted a female NYSC medical doctor serving at Ogwashi-Uku General Hospital, Aniocha South Local Government Area, Delta State, to book.

-“The CP then directed the DPO Ogwashi-Uku division to immediately investigate and ensure that the erring officer is identified and brought to book.
+“The CP then directed the DPO Ogwashi-Uku division to immediately investigate and ensure that the erring officer was identified and brought to book.

-“Preliminary investigation revealed that on the said date, there was a burial ceremony in Ogwashi-Uku attended by some VIPs from different parts of the country, most of which came with their escort.
+“Preliminary investigation revealed that on the said date, there was a burial ceremony in Ogwashi-Uku attended by some VIPs from different parts of the country, most of whom came with their escorts.

 “However, some policemen took an injured patient to the hospital for treatment, during which one recalcitrant officer allegedly assaulted the female medical doctor on duty.

-“The Commissioner of Police Delta State Command CP Wale Abass apologize to the victim, and the management of the hospital, and assures them of justice.”
+“The Commissioner of Police, Delta State Command, Wale Abass, apologises to the victim, and the management of the hospital and assures them of justice.”

 Disclaimer